Fadhila36/laravel-8-send-email-OTP/README.md

 # Send Email Verification With OTP (One Time Password)
-Send Email Verification With OTP (One Time Password) Dengan Laravel 8
+Send Email Verification With OTP (One Time Password) Menggunakan Laravel 8

 ## Installation